 - Make sure they can be machined in a single plane.

-- Visit #1 Killer to a Low Price CNC Machined Part to learn more about radii.
+- Visit #1 Killer to a Low Price CNC Machined Part to learn more about avoiding radii on edges.

 - 3D Surfaces add cost because the ball end mill has to trace the paths often 100s of times to achieve a reasonable finish.

 - Consider where you are in the development cycle and follow DFM Axiom 3; don’t put yourself into a high-cost design corner early.

 Example of How to Design Cheap Machined Parts

 Though it looks cool, the above example is definitely more suited for a die or zinc cast process and the curved features don’t improve the function, only the form.
 We always want to make decisions that improve function and form simultaneously.

 - The bulging curved OD will have to be milled with a ball end-mill requiring 100s of passes to achieve a reasonable surface finish.